zalf-rdm/zalf-rdm.github.io/src/data_acquisition/field_description.md

 record auxiliary information (form, degree of expression, share, and size) are provided.
 It is thus one of the most detailed guidelines for soil description in the world.
 However, a strict data model is not included.

-A new edition is awaited (possibly in 2020) with improvements in the soil system and substrate classification, horizon notation, code lists and in the mapping part.
+A new edition is awaited (“KA6”, possibly in 2023) with improvements in the soil system and substrate classification, horizon notation, code lists and in the mapping part.
 The simplification of soil description (AHB) shall be included in the new edition.